-If you’re in your 30s or 40s and have recently noticed mood swings, night sweats, and other strange symptoms cropping up, you might be a little confused.
+Perimenopause signs?
+Isn’t it too soon for that?
+Well, If you’re in your 30s or 40s and have recently noticed moodiness, night sweats, irregular periods and other strange symptoms cropping up, perimenopause might be to blame.

-Well first, no need to get stressed or anxious (perimenopause anxiety is quite common).
-We’re going to break it down.
+Well first, no need to get stressed or anxious.
+We’re going to break all the perimenopause signs and symptoms down.

 What Is Perimenopause?

 Perimenopause is the transition time leading up to menopause when your hormones begin to fluctuate to prepare your body for the end of menstruation.
-Perimenopause is sometimes called “menopausal transition”.
+Perimenopause is also called menopausal transition or premenopause.

-As your estrogen levels rise and fall, symptoms of perimenopause will come and go—which explains why one week you might be dealing with unexpected hot flashes and mood swings, and the next you feel like your old self again.
+As your estrogen levels rise and fall, symptoms of perimenopause will come and go—which explains why one week you might be dealing with unexpected hot flashes and the next you feel like your old self again.

 Whereas menopause is precisely defined as occurring 12 months after your last menstrual period—marking the end of menstruation—perimenopause has a much looser timeframe.
 It can begin anywhere from your early 30s to your late 40s and can last anywhere from a few years to a decade.
 (Yeah, those decade-ers deserve a medal.)

 Not a lot of people talk about perimenopause.
 In fact, writing this article, spellcheck has decided that the word perimenopause doesn’t exist.

 Well, let me tell you: perimenopause does exist, and if you’re going through it, you’re not alone.

 Here are 20 of the most common perimenopausal symptoms women experience during this time.